201 N Goodwin Ave

-I’m a PhD student within the I-ACOMA research group and focus on novel hardware-software co-designs.
+I’m a PhD candidate within the I-ACOMA research group focusing on novel hardware-software co-designs.
 More specifically, I study the behavior of various managed-language virtual machines (VMs) and propose hardware and software changes to improve their execution.

 In my most recent research, I explore how best to expose emerging Non-Volatile Memory (NVM) technologies to programmers while maintaining an enticing balance of performance, correctness, and programmability.

 Currently, I am on a six month internship with Arm.
 For the first three months I worked with the NVM research team to improve hardware support for emerging NVM application.
 Presently, I am working with the Open Source Software team to improve the AArch64 port of Substrate VM, a new runtime/framework for Java.